FarronF/limerick-council-meetings/meetings/2022/03/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd February 2022.md

 Sites Register maintained by the Council.

-In summary, the status of cases is as follows:---
+In summary, the status of cases is as follows:
+---
 7

 **REF.
 NO.**